The Ultimate Guide to Salad Dressing Expiration Dates

 "Best By" Date

 The "best by" date indicates the date until which the dressing is expected to retain its optimal flavor and quality.
-Consuming the dressing after this date may result in a decline in taste.
+Consuming the dressing after this date may can increase the likelihood of a decline in taste.

 "Use By" Date